SuperMayo/mayerowitz.io/src/routes/blog/a-journey-into-shaders/+page.md

 What if I told you that it could takes just few lines of code to create graphics as simple as gradients or as complex as rain effects?
 Welcome to the world of shaders!

-I've been fascinated by shaders for a couple of years. but each time I attempted to dive into the subject, I felt like I was learning to read and write all over again -- it was overwhelming.
+I've been fascinated by shaders for a couple of years, but each time I attempted to dive into the subject, I felt like I was learning to read and write all over again -- it was overwhelming.
 When I transitioned this website to [Svelte](https://kit.svelte.dev/), I saw an opportunity to replace a simple CSS animation on my homepage with a shader-based animation.
 The original CSS animation manipulated the `border-radius` property to produce a calm and minimalist animation, illustrated below.

 <div class = "py-one">